mongock/flamingock-docs/site/v1/testing/testing.md

 ## Integration test with Springboot Runner WITHOUT Junit5

-In this case Mongock provides pretty much the same than in the JUnit5 case, with the exception of the `before` and `after` methods, what forces you to make these calls explicitly.
+In this case Flamingock provides pretty much the same than in the JUnit5 case, with the exception of the `before` and `after` methods, what forces you to make these calls explicitly.

 Based on the previous scenario, the relevant modifications are
 1. Import the dependency `mongock-springboot-test` instead `mongock-springboot-junit5`
-1. Extend from `MongockSpringbootIntegrationTestBase` instead `MongockSpringbootJUnit5IntegrationTestBase`
+1. Extend from `FlamingockSpringbootIntegrationTestBase` instead `FlamingockSpringbootJUnit5IntegrationTestBase`
 2. Explicitly call the methods `super.mongockBeforeEach()` and `super.mongockAfterEach()`

 The test class should look like this